News

 A team dive planning discussion does not need to be formal or lengthy but it can be if required.
 Many issues will have been covered by the DM briefing for the group.
 The team briefing is focussed on the two or three divers in the team.
 The SEEDS approach can be used.
 Some things you might want to discuss are:

-• Confirm divers are truly confident.
+- Confirm divers are truly confident.
 Discuss any concerns.
-Discuss special requirements e.g. slow descents.
+Discuss any special requirements e.g. slow descents.

-• If required, discuss special team strategies for managing hazards from the DM-SEEDS briefing.
+- If required, discuss team strategies for managing hazards from the DM-SEEDS briefing.

-• Conduct: With regards to hazards and team issues methodically go over the team dive plan: safe entry – safe descent - route – max depth and profile - gas and time milestones - ascent - decompression - safe exit - "what-ifs"
+- Conduct: Methodically go over the team's dive: safe entry – safe descent – route – max depth – dive profile – gas and time milestones – ascent – decompression – safe exit – "what-happens-if?"

 After this briefing the team can conduct its pre-dive (BAR) checks and enter the water, confident they are diving as a unified team.